-Thus in April of 2006, the Tree of Life Foundation came into existence with the mission of not only restoring the building to its original condition but also improving it, by adding art galleries, an elevator, new heating system, and reopening the third floor, all with the overriding goal of housing the Maine Jewish Museum within its renovated walls and re-establishing Etz Chaim Synagogue to its former glory.
+Out of this initial meeting, the Tree of Life Foundation was formed in April 2006 with the mission of not only restoring the building to its original condition but also improving it with the addition of art galleries, an elevator, a new heating system, and a reopened third floor, all with the overriding goal of housing the Maine Jewish Museum within its renovated walls and bringing Etz Chaim Synagogue back to its former glory.

-The Museum was created to Celebrate and honor the contributions and diversity of Maine’s Jewish immigrants in the context of the American experience.
-Through exhibits, programming, and dialogue the Museum seeks to build bridges of appreciation and understanding with people of all backgrounds.
+The Museum was created to celebrate and honor the contributions of Maine’s Jewish community members, past and present, and build on the Maine Jewish immigrant experience through art exhibitions, historical displays, and diverse programming to foster appreciation and understanding among people of all backgrounds.

-By 2008, the Museum had opened to the public in the newly renovated synagogue and will be celebrating its Bar Mitzvah 13th birthday this year, 2021.
+By 2008, the Museum had opened to the public in the newly renovated Synagogue.

-In 2018 the Museum established and now houses the Maine Jewish Hall of Fame whose mission is to bestow recognition on outstanding Maine Jewish leaders who have brought honor and distinction to the State of Maine or beyond.
-Every year the Hall of Fame, which is sponsored by Dorothy Suzi Osher in Memory of Alfred Osher, inducts a new class into the Hall of Fame as voted on by its Nominating Committee.
+In 2018 the Museum established and now houses the Maine Jewish Hall of Fame, with the mission of bestowing recognition on outstanding Maine Jewish leaders who have brought honor and distinction to the State of Maine and beyond.
+The Hall of Fame, which is sponsored by Dorothy Suzi Osher in Memory of Alfred Osher, inducts a new class into the Hall of Fame biannually.

-Etz Chaim Synagogue has flourished as well and now hosts upward of 250-300 people during high holiday services and holds weekly services on Mondays and Saturdays as well as a Friday night service once a month.
-All services are varied to appeal to different levels of observance and are open to all regardless of membership.
-Etz Chaim will celebrate its 100th anniversary in 2021-2022~
+Etz Chaim Synagogue has flourished through its partnership with the Museum and celebrated its hundredth anniversary in 2022 with great fanfare.
+No longer on life support, the Synagogue now hosts upward of 250-300 people during High Holiday services.
+Weekly services are also held on Mondays and Saturdays, and a Friday night service occurs once a month.
+Services are varied to appeal to different levels of observance and are open to all regardless of membership.

 The Tree of Life Foundation which operates the Maine Jewish Museum, would not exist without the generosity of its donors.

-In our history we have been the benefactors of many generous donors who continue to provide grants and other support to this day.
+In our history, we have been the benefactors of many generous donors who continue to provide grants and other support.

 We thank all of our amazing donors including but not limited to: